fhalde/fhalde.github.io/content/posts/jsontap.md

 Instead, it yields an `AsyncJsonNode` handle the moment the parser recognizes the start of an array item.
 At that point, `friends[i]` might be half-parsed – `"name"` might exist but `"email"` is still mid-stream.
 This is important since items can be deeply nested objects you'd rather not wait to be fully parsed.

-To support this, it keeps track of:

-- Elements by their index
-- Which array items have begun processing
-- Iteration cursors that are waiting for new elements

 However, sometimes you may want to wait for the array item to be fully available.
 Here's how you do it:

 ```python